 The Strengthening Families framework was developed by the Center for the Study of Social Policy and was designed to align the efforts of child welfare system, early education programs, and other community-based programs that work with families.
 This framework is built upon the hypothesis that when the five protective factors (listed above) are in place, the likelihood of child abuse/neglect diminishes.

-Approved to the Portfolio: January 2015
+Accepted to the Portfolio: January 2015